arvind00/practice-angular/tutorials/00 Project Setup/10 Integrate Tailwind CSS.md

 ```

 - To get tailwind css intellisence install the extension Tailwind CSS Intellisence by Brad Cornes
 - If you use material components don't use tailwindcss classes to it as it gets overridden by material's styles.
-You can use it in non-material elements and layouts
+You can use it in non-material elements and other layouts elements

 ## Reference
 - [why tailwindcss](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)